Sea Turtle Conservation Volunteer Program in Sri Lanka

-Families who wish to volunteer in Sri Lanka are required to stay in a homestay at an additional cost of £30 per person, per week.
+Families with younger children who wish to volunteer in Sri Lanka are required to book a private room at an additional cost of £75 per person, per week.
 If your family has more than four members, two rooms may be required to accommodate all family members.

 Due 30 days before you start, or within 48 hours if you register inside of 30 days.
 Covers the cost of hosting you.